tpflug/ISQA3420Project/Policy.md

 ####Context

-This policy applies to external source which is being imported to help handle client sales, and therefore has a higher exposure level.
-As such, the tolerable level of vulnerabilities is more strict in this policy, so it is more likely that the organization will reject the use of code than in the previous context.
+This policy applies to external source which may be implemented in order to handle client sales, customer data, and transaction based processes within our system.
+This category of information has a higher exposure level, as well as more sensitive informaiton.
+As such, the tolerable level of vulnerabilities is more strict in this policy, so it is more likely that the organization will reject the use of code in this context if it is deemed to be too much of a risk to implement.

 ####Threshold